Frequently Asked Questions

 What personal characteristics are essential for success in the training program?

 Our most successful trainees possess strong time management skills.
 Our training program is very demanding and requires trainees to balance time spent in supervision, treatment activities, attending seminars, Grand Rounds, hospital-wide trainings, and administration of tests and writing assessment reports.
-It is very helpful to complete the dissertation prior to beginning internship, if at all possible.
+Though not a formal requirement of the program, it is very helpful to complete the dissertation prior to beginning internship.

 What graduate programs have interns come from in the past?